drbean/edit/jeffreykuo/Highlights.md

     photovoltaic thermal system was carried out.

--   It is shown that the CPV/T system electrical energy conversion was closer to quantum efficiency.
+-   It is shown that the CPV/T system electrical energy conversion is close to quantum efficiency.

 **Novelty**

-Light beam focused by Fresnel lens to ZnO nanofluid flowing in sequentially arranged filtering tubes of optimum diameter employed and obtained energy conversion up to the quantum efficiency and overall performance more than 50.35%.
+A light beam focused by a Fresnel lens on a ZnO nanofluid flowing in sequentially arranged filtering tubes of optimum diameter obtained energy conversion up to quantum efficiency and overall performance of more than 50.35%.

--   **Why do you think the paper is important?**
+**Why do you think the paper is important?**

-The paper is important in designing an efficient energy conversion system by focusing the sun into a proposed spectral filtering nanofluid concentration and generating intended energy of interest with a system efficiency of up to 85 %.
+The paper is important for its design of an efficient energy conversion system focusing solar radiation into a spectral filtering nanofluid of proposed concentration and generating an intended energy of interest with a system efficiency of up to 85 %.

--   **Why the Journal publish**
+**Why should the Journal publish the paper**

-The study could be published to transfer knowledge we studied for effective light beam focusing, allocation, traveling of optimum distance and uniform distribution, and thermophysical properties of the sample used in the model.
+The study could be published to transfer the knowledge we have achieved of effective light beam focusing, energy allocation, optimum extent of travel of the light rays, their uniform distribution, and the thermophysical properties of the sample used in the model.